hdsr-mid/hdsr_fewspy/README.md

 - wis_production_area_precipitation_radarcorrection
 - wis_production_area_evaporation_wiwb_satdata
 - wis_production_area_evaporation_waterwatch
+- efcis_production_point_fysische_chemie
+- efcis_production_point_biologie

 ### Usage
 Below you find 10 examples for the 9 different requests.
-In hdsr_fewspy/examples/ you also find code to download discharge (point), soilmoisture (area), evaporation (area), and precipitation (area) time-series.
+In hdsr_fewspy/examples/ you also find code to download discharge (point), soil moisture (area), evaporation (area), and precipitation (area) time-series.

 #### Preparation

 1. Only once needed: ensure you have a github account with a GITHUB_PERSONAL_ACCESS_TOKEN.
 Read topic 'GITHUB_PERSONAL_ACCESS_TOKEN' below what to do with this token.
-2. Only once needed: ensure your github username is registered in [[user and auth settings]] permissions.csv file.
+2. Only once needed: ensure your github username is registered in [user and auth settings] permissions.csv file.
 If not, ask the maintainer of hdsr_fewspy to fix this.
 3. You can create a hdsr_fewspy API in two ways (the first dominates the second).
 We advise to use the second:
    - with API argument 'github_personal_access_token', thus ```api = hdsr_fewspy.Api(<github_personal_access_token>)```.